rohitkjohnedu/my_yade/doc/sphinx/tutorial.rst

 The course did not in reality follow this document, but was based on interactive writing and commenting simple :doc:`Examples <tutorial-examples>`, which were mostly suggested by participants; many thanks to them for their ideas and suggestions.

-A few minor bugs were discovered during the course.
-They were all fixed in rev. 2640 of Yade which is therefore the minimum recommended version to run the examples (notably, 0.60 will not work).

 .. toctree::
   :maxdepth: 2